Rich West is Professor of Communication Studies in the oldest communication program in the country.

 In the communication discipline, Rich's leadership spans several areas and he has been recognized for his teaching, scholarship, and service to the profession.

-He (and Lynn Turner) are also co-editors of the acclaimed Handbook of Family Communication, which has been recognized as "the leading compendium of scholarship in family communication" by the Association of College and Research Libraries.
+He (and Lynn Turner) are also co-editors of the widely-acclaimed Handbook of Family Communication, which has been recognized as "the leading compendium of scholarship in family communication" by the Association of College and Research Libraries.

 Rich has received a number of accolades over the years.
 He was awarded Emerson's prestigious Norman and Irma Mann Stearns distinction and was recognized as Distinguished Faculty.
 In addition, NCA bestowed its Bernard J. Brommel Award in Family Communication for his family communication research.
 He has also been awarded "Outstanding Alum in Communication" by both Ohio University and Illinois State University; ISU also recognized him for "Distinction in Forensics" and "Outstanding Graduate in Teacher Education."

 With respect to teaching, Rich has taught nearly 30 different courses in both face-to-face and online delivery modes.
 He currently teaches courses in intercultural communication, family communication, research methods, and communication theory.
 For his Capstone courses, he ensures that students leave the major with an intimate understanding of professional development themes and practices (e.g., resume writing, interview protocols, recruitment, etc.).